frizensami/YonahGCS/README.md

 and more.

-This GCS attempts to address the problem of locals in a third-world country having to operate a ground control station for multiple aircraft that may be delivering medical cargo or other equipment/supplies while possibly not having the technical expertise or computing literacy to use existing ground control stations.
+This GCS attempts to address the problem of **locals in a third-world country** having to operate a ground control station for multiple aircraft that may be delivering **medical cargo** or other equipment/supplies while possibly **not having the technical expertise or computing literacy** to use **existing ground control stations**.
+The GCS should also be designed for remote troubleshooting and monitoring by the team that designed the aircraft system.

 ## User Profiles
 <details open>